PoignardAzur/poignardazur.github.io/drafts/04-convert-wiki-post-mortem.md

 ![Firefox screenshot of a page displaying a JSON object](/assets/convert_wiki_json.png)

-However, the JSON object itself wasn't really stored directly in the page.
+However, the JSON object itself wasn't really stored directly in any variable I could access.
 It *was* displayed (as raw text) in the "Raw Data" tab, so I could retrieve it like this:

 ```js
 const rawDataButton = await driver.findElement({ "id": "rawdata-tab" });